Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: SYSTEM MODEL AND PROBLEM FORMULATIONS

-The outline of this paper is shown in Fig. 3.
-Double blockchains are utilized to achieve the decentralized management for CDC in the metaverse.
-In order to realize reliable and sustainable CDC in the metaverse, we adopt a hierarchical game-theoretic approach.
-In the lower level, the coalition game is formulated to selected reliable workers.
-In the upper level, the Stackelberg game is designed to incentivize workers to contribute computing resources to CDC rendering tasks.
-The coalition-Stackelberg game makes the proposed framework suitable for reliable CDC in the metaverse.
-The description of the hierarchical game-theoretic approach is expressed as follows:
+The outline of the proposed hierarchical game is shown in Fig. 3.
+Blockchain is utilized to achieve the decentralized management for CDC in the vehicular metaverse.
+In order to realize reliable and sustainable CDC in the vehicular metaverse, we adopt a hierarchical game-theoretic approach based on coalition formation and Stackelberg game.
+The coalition-Stackelberg game makes the proposed framework suitable for reliable CDC in the vehicular metaverse.
+The description of the hierarchical game-theoretic approach is as follows:

-1) Lower level: In the lower level, the coalition formation game is adopted to investigate the cooperation among miners that contribute to the computing of workers' compositive reputation values in the reputation chain.
-The miners select online workers and compute online workers' compositive reputation values based on reputation opinions stored on the reputation chain.
-Then the miners form coalitions by maximizing the coalition utility that includes the sum of online worker's compositive reputation values and cost.
-In order to be selected to execute the CDC tasks, each miner prefers to form coalitions with other miners to get higher total reputation values.
+1) Upper layer: In the upper layer, the coalition formation game is adopted to investigate the cooperative interactions among miners that contribute to the computation of workers' compositive reputation values.
+The miners compute workers' compositive reputation values based on reputation opinions stored on blockchain.
+Then the miners form coalitions by maximizing the coalition utility that includes workers' compositive reputation values and cost.
+In order to be selected by blockchain, each miner prefers to form coalitions with other miners to obtain higher coalition utility.
 Besides, considering the coalition formation cost, the grand coalition may not be stable.
-Due to the fact that the high communication overhead deters all the miners to participate and act as a coalition.
-The coalition with the highest coalition utility will be selected to execute CDC rendering tasks.
+This is due to the fact that a high communication overhead discourage all the miners to participate and act as a coalition.
+The coalition with the highest coalition utility will be selected by blockchain, and the workers in the selected coalition will execute CDC rendering tasks.

-2) Upper level: In the upper level, the Stackelberg game is used to incentivize workers selected in the lower level to allocate more computing resource to the MSP's CDC rendering tasks.
+2) Lower layer: In the lower layer, the Stackelberg game is used to incentivize workers selected in the upper layer to allocate more computing resource to the MSP's CDC rendering tasks.
 In the Stackelberg game, the MSP acts as a leader to adjust the reward to workers who finish the computing tasks in time, the workers act as followers to adjust the average computing speed.
 The strategies of workers also affect their local reputation values updated by the MSP.